NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 - [ ] jeevan, did I get this right?
 - There is a part on Saga that can be reserved for bioinformatic, part reserved for machine learning on SAGA (ie. if you need better floating point for your analyses)

+- Queue system in SAGA is **SLURM** - There are minor differences with Abel.
+Most important is for requesting **interactive ressources**.
+Please see bellow.

+# Extra features:
+- It will be _easy_ to customize your own modules (ie. add libraries to python, R)
+- You can have access to a graphical interface (ie. working with Rstudio, coding with python, see graphs you created ...)

 # Administrators need to fix:
 - find a way to have a common Conda environment